 - Supply a service or programs that would likely be discontinued if the decision were made on a purely financial basis.

-- Donations of food, supplies or in-kind services to help people who are poor or underserved.
+- Donations of food, supplies or in-kind services to help people who are poor or underserved

 Community benefit does not include the unpaid cost of providing care to patients who have Medicare coverage, or patient bad debts.

-- This includes $249 million in charity care (free or reduced-cost services for people who cannot afford to pay).
+- This includes $320 million in charity care (free or reduced-cost services for people who cannot afford to pay).